 As a young child, Joyce wished for acceptance, although she seemingly made no effort to fit in, even ceasing to speak during her first year in the States after emigrating from Korea at eight years old.
 She won a coveted spot at the Los Angeles County High School for the Arts for classical piano, only to find out that her acceptance had been a clerical error.
 Told she had no business playing the keys but with nowhere else to go, Joyce was allowed to enroll as a voice major instead with the expectation that she hide in choirs.
 And so began her career in music.

 Joyce initially moved on from the program in pursuit of other things.
-But with the epiphany that her unrealized talent was no deterrent in creating music, she delved into composition/improvisation and started learning to play gayageum, the traditional 12-string Korean zither.
-She made the compulsory move to New York City as a jazz singer and studied at the Manhattan School of Music, then embarked on a trip back to her birthplace of Seoul to continue her gayageum studies with a grant from UC Berkeley.
+But with the epiphany that her unrealized talent was no deterrent in creating music, she delved into composition/improvisation and started learning to play gayageum, the 12-string traditional Korean instrument.
+She made the compulsory move to New York City as a jazz singer and studied at Manhattan School of Music, then embarked on a trip back to her birthplace of Seoul to continue her gayageum studies with a grant from UC Berkeley.